 Nictus has a compliance culture with a legal compliance programme which supports efforts to identify and comply with applicable laws and regulations.
-Compliance also forms part of Nictus's code of ethics.
-The Board is briefed on new regulations and reports by the company secretary and NSX sponsors provide regular updates to the Audit Committee and Board.
-The Board and individual directors are made aware of new regulations or changes that affect the Company.
+Compliance also forms part of Nictus's code of conduct.
+The Board and Audit Committee are briefed on new laws and regulations by the Company Secretary and NSX sponsors.
+The Board and individual Directors are made aware of new regulations or changes that affect the Company.
 A compliance function has been established and the risk of non-compliance forms part of the risk management process.
 Material aspects of non-compliance would be disclosed in the integrated report if applicable.
-The company secretary acts as legal compliance officer.
-Legal compliance works closely with ethics and risk management and the head of the legal function is the company secretary who attends Board and Audit Committee meetings.
+The Company Secretary acts as legal compliance officer.
+Legal compliance works closely with ethics and risk management and the head of the legal function is the Company Secretary who attends Board and Audit Committee meetings.